 In the next few decades, Sparta, in spite of losing to Tegea in a frontier war, boasted its potent military – often heralded as the strongest land-based force in all of Greece.
 By the late 6th century, the Spartans aided the Athenians in getting rid of their tyrants, while also bearing the brunt of the Persian wars and invasion at the Battle of Thermopylae (circa 480 BC).

 These events rather reinforced the notion of Spartan military supremacy in Greece during the 5th century BC.
 However, the rising rivalry between Athens and Sparta soon escalated into the disastrous Peloponnesian Wars that raged intermittently from circa 460 to 404 BC, thereby gradually puncturing the political powers of both city-states.

 In spite of their namesake, the Spartans (the original inhabitants of Sparta and its core region Laconia), also called Spartiates (or Homoioi – meaning ‘those who are alike’), formed a minority in the region of Laconia and Messenia by the late 4th century BC.

-Yet they were the only ones who were considered as free citizens of the city-state with full-fledged political rights.
+Yet they were the only ones who were considered free Spartan citizens of the city-state with full-fledged political rights.
 The larger free but ‘non-citizen’ group pertained to the conquered populace of Messenia, and they were called the perioikoi.
 And in spite of their majority, the perioikoi possessed almost no political rights and yet were liable to be drafted into the army.

 The third social order pertained to the helots (heílotes), basically constituting the subjugated population of Laconia and Messenia.
 Described as slaves by some ancient authors (while defined as slightly above slaves by others), the helots were forced to work as serfs on the agricultural lands of the Spartans.